Data Identities

 The Problem

-When you push data from OpenDataDSL to a downstream system via an automation, the item's OpenDataDSL ID is unlikely to match the ID that the target system uses.
+When you push data from OpenDataDSL to a downstream system via a queue, webhook, or subscription, the item's OpenDataDSL ID is unlikely to match the ID that the target system uses.
 For example:

 - OpenDataDSL ID: